IttsGod/CS-Skin-Investment-Calculator/README.md

 Now, create a Excel File Containing your Investments, Amounts and the Buy Price.
 Make sure the Item Name is the exact Item Name, otherwise it wont work!

 Then, create a Excel File Called Investments.xlsx and put it in the same Folder as the Python Script.
-Edit it and put your investments in.
-It should look like this after you did that:
+Use the Example File or create your own Excel File.
+It should look like this:

 ![image](https://user-images.githubusercontent.com/91871891/229320140-3243f65e-8bda-485e-94af-a21a0ee247d3.png)